 Artesanía Success Stories

 Isabel has three children, becoming a single mother about five years ago.
 Her textile art is now her sole source of income.
 She is grateful to be home when the children arrive home from school, a supportive mother in a challenging environment is a godsend.
 Having moved in with her parents a few years ago; she put up a curtain divider, so the light didn’t bother her sleeping children.
 That is all in the past now as Isabel has completed construction on her new flat which is on the second floor of her parent’s home.
 Her extended family is a lovely, supportive group.
 She is resilient and determined, taking a refresher dressmaking course recently to continue expanding her skill set.
-Isabel is a most responsible president of her sewing group.
+Isabel is a a superb leader and president of her sewing group.
 In prior years, all income went toward education expenses until she was able to focus on her home.
-It was a joy to tour her home recently and see a study carol with a computer for her children’s school work.
+It was a joy to tour her home recently and see a study area, with a computer, for her children’s school work.

 Susana and her family came from the mountainous region to look for work when she was 15.
 She was later encouraged to join ToH by her mother who is also in the project.
 Susana learned quickly and now surpasses her mother in her detailed work.
 She is married to Edgar, a dear man, and they have two precious boys.
 Susana and Edgar bought a plot of land on the hillside with her earnings, and they built a simple plywood structure in which to live.
 They are so pleased to be able to educate their boys with her earnings while saving for their future permanent home.
 Their boys are fantastic students with such proud parents.
-In 2015, Edgar loaded the ToH group into his cholo, a three-wheel family *car*, and carried us up to the high hills of Pamplona Alta.
-He was so pleased to show us the progress as he and Susana turn their plywood home into a solid brick structure.
+In 2018, Edgar loaded the ToH group into his cholo, a three-wheel family *car*, and carried us up to the high hills of Pamplona Alta.
+He and Susana were so pleased to show us the progress as they turn their plywood home into a solid brick structure.
 Susana has been a superb treasurer for the group for the last several years.